istreamdata/orientgo/README.md

 Here's what you can do with it right now:

-- Do most any OrientDB SQL statements via `obinary.SQLQuery` and `obinary.SQLCommand`, including support for OrientDB fetch plans.
+- Do most any OrientDB SQL statements via `SQLQuery` and `SQLCommand`, including support for OrientDB fetch plans.
-- Create `oschema.ODocument` objects and create them in the DB via `obinary.CreateRecord`.
+- Create `oschema.ODocument` objects and create them in the DB via `CreateRecord`.
-- Update fields on `oschema.ODocument` objects and update them in the DB via `obinary.UpdateRecord`.
+- Update fields on `oschema.ODocument` objects and update them in the DB via `UpdateRecord`.
 - Use the ogonori driver for the golang `database/sql` API, with some cautions (see below).
 - Use it with either document or graph databases.
-- Use it with the OrientDB 2.0-2.1 series.
+- Use it with the OrientDB 2.0.x-2.1.x series.
 OrientDB 1.x is not supported.
-- Run it with multiple goroutines - the unit of thread safety is the `obinary.DBClient`.
-As long as each goroutine uses its own `DBClient`, it should work based on my design and testing so far.

 Early adopters are welcome to try it out and report any problems found.
 You are also welcome to suggest a more user-friendly API on top of the low-level `obinary` one.